MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/deploy-configure.md

 ## Register apps in Azure AD

-You need [to register the apps in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) that are required for deploying and authenticating the use of Workplace Analytics Azure Templates in the Microsoft AppSource solution template deployment site.
+You need [to register the apps in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) or [Register an application with the Microsoft identity platform](https://docs.microsoft.com/graph/auth-register-app-v2), which is required for deploying and authenticating the use of Workplace Analytics Azure Templates in the Microsoft AppSource solution template deployment site.

 These templates require an Azure Active Directory (AD) application registration for the Azure Web App service, the Web API App service, the Azure Analysis service, and the Azure key vault.